saxenagarima/NGSimulator/README.md

 # NGSimulator

 Usage:
-python simseq.py
+python ngsimulator.py

 Input:
-Simseq takes two input files:
+ngsimulator takes two input files:

 Reference genome to be sequenced in fasta format
 A tsv file with following column: